Nico Hoerner Player Props: Cubs vs. Red Sox

-The Chicago Cubs, including Nico Hoerner (.182 slugging percentage in past 10 games, including no homers), battle starter James Paxton and the Boston Red Sox at Wrigley Field, Saturday at 2:20 PM ET.
+The Chicago Cubs, including Nico Hoerner (.200 slugging percentage in past 10 games, including zero homers), take on starting pitcher Kutter Crawford and the Boston Red Sox at Wrigley Field, Sunday at 2:20 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Red Sox.
+In his last game, he went 1-for-5 with an RBI against the Red Sox.

 Nico Hoerner Game Info & Props vs. the Red Sox